jfalcou/eve/doc/manual/functions/ieee/nextafter.rst

       constexpr /* implementation defined */ nextafter = {};
    }

-    This function object called with x and y returns the  the next representable value of x in the direction of y. is returned.
+    This function object called with x and y returns the  next representable value of x in the direction of y.
 If x equals y, then x is returned.

 Synopsis